tscholze/dotnet-iot-homebear-rainbow/README.md

 * All features have room for huge improvments.
 * All values could be wrong.
 Please report mismatches meassurements.

+**Information**

+Most of the logic behind is based on the offical Python libraries.

 ## Usage

 Use the an instance of the `RainbowHAT` to controll the HAT, regardless what sub-controller (APA102, BMP280, HT16K33) you want to control.